Safen2614/apcsa-freedom-project/blog/entry03.md

     }
 }
 ```
 the `void Update()` and the `void Start()` are already added when I started coding.
 I think its pretty easy to understand the code it just reads when the player hits the w key and lets go.
+I think I know whats happening.
+I think that when I hold the w key the walking animation is playing the full animation. at the start of the animation its nothing so when you hold the w key it stands still and when you let go it still plays unil the full walking animation is played.
+So I need a solution for that probelm.

 ### Skills
 the skills I gained is embracing failure because I had a lot of errors trying to fix the animation just stopping but all my solutions failed.
 I also had the Growth mindset because I needed to have patience and persevere.